Just work through them one at a time. W3S Validateavoorpool wrote:Ray,

 The part which confuses me is that I see the same code in other websites.
 Some codes (i.e Statcounter on the bottom of each page) is simply copied from the original website with no changes made.
 What's correct here...????

-Being aware that a simple "leaving out or change in any character" could cause the link or command not to work makes me a bit hesitant to correct this from a (now) working website .
+Being aware that a simple "leaving out or change in any character" could cause the link or command not to work makes me a bit hesitant to correct this from a (now) working website :roll: .

 Any suggestion or advise is definitely helpful.